cerezamo/NLP_brouillon/README.md

 **Be carefull**

-In order to test the code we recommand you to use only the "minimal" dataset containing only 500 speeches.
 Computation is **extremely slow** (about 4 hours only to compute the first part) for the big dataset of 5000 speeches.
+In order for the reader to be able to test this code we propose two options :
+* Use the "minimal" dataset containing only 500 speeches.
 Just search in the notebook for "minimal" and you will find all cells were you should change dataset.
+* Use directly the calculated features in the "medium_df_var.csv"

 ## Authors